albertllousas/monads-from-scratch/README.md

 # monads-from-scratch

-This repo defines some of the most useful monads in haskell from scratch, skipping some mathematical concepts, in order to understand this useful algebraic construct.
+This repo defines some of the most used monads in haskell from scratch, skipping some mathematical concepts, in order to understand this useful algebraic constructs.

 Please check the tests to see examples of how to use them: